KTHse/simple-linux-box-sync/README.md

 That should be it, execute the box-sync script and it should create a `Box Sync` folder in your home folder and maintain a local copy of the Box.com files in it.

+## Suggestions of things to work on

+The script is very simplistic in several aspects.
+In particular it assumes that there is only one davfs mount point (in fact, just one occurence of the string 'davfs') in the fstab.

+* Replace the script with a more full featured client with user interface.
+** Handle configuration with client.
+** Taskbar integration.
+** System settings integration.
+* Handle installation with dependencies by proper installation package.
+* Use REST-api to read and respect sync settings for Box folders.